 It can be tough to know whether or not your situation is a dental emergency that requires immediate care, but we’ll make things nice and simple for you: if you even think you’re experiencing a dental emergency, go ahead and call our dental office.
 Once you’ve explained your symptoms, our team will schedule you for an appointment as soon as possible if necessary and walk you through some first-aid tips.
-In the meantime, here are a few things you can do to take control during common dental emergencies:
+Below, you’ll find a few of the most common dental emergencies we treat regularly.